WaveAssist

 | Legacy systems without webhook support | Scheduled runs |

-Our recommendation: Use webhooks for the best experience โ they're faster, more efficient, and feel more "real-time."
+Our recommendation: Use webhooks for the best experience.
+They're faster, more efficient, and feel more "real-time."

 When setting up webhooks, keep these security tips in mind: